exiang/open_hub_wiki/Production-Environment-Setup.md

 ### Setup AWS Elastic Search
-> Start with a small instance limit to 1 zone at 10GB is good enough
+> Start with a small instance limit to 1 zone at 10GB is good enough.
+The setup takes quite some time, sit back and relax.
   * Domain name: Just insert any name like `esearch`
   * Pick a custom one, allow public access
   * Note down the `Endpoint`